amanzrx4/learning-locker/client/src/markdown/departments/Vocational Education/index.md

 ### - Minutes of the Meeting
 ---
-  - Review meeting of Vocational Department held on 11th April, 2011 (22 KB)
+  - Review meeting of Vocational Department held on 11th April, 2011